 - Check your finances: Moving can be costly.
 You’ll likely face unexpected expenses even with the military picking up your tab for travel and household goods.
 Be sure you'll be able to cover any last-minute surprises and keep records of reimbursable expenses.
 If you need assistance, financial support services are available.

 - Don't overpack: Take inventory of all your belongings before the movers arrive and decide what you'll really need.
 Find out your “household good weight limit” and stick to it.
 If you don't need something, don't bring it.
 Remember, it will likely take a while for your regular household goods shipment to arrive.

-- Prepare for a new culture: Even the most seasoned travelers may experience some level of surprises when moving to a new country.
+- Prepare for a new culture: Even the most seasoned travelers may experience surprises when moving to a new country.
 A new language, new food and different customs take some getting used to.
-One of the best ways to prepare: attend a Far Away Places Workshop; which is specifically designed to help you and your family anticipate and manage the stresses that come with moving to a foreign country.
+One of the best ways to prepare: attend a Far Away Places Workshop; which is specifically designed to help you and your family anticipate and prepare for moving to a foreign country.

 Resources to ease your move overseas

-- Contact the Relocation Assistance Program: Talking to a Relocation Assistance Program professional at your current or new installation is a great place to start planning your overseas move.
+- Contact the your Military and Family Support Center to talk to a Relocation Assistance Program professional at your current or new installation is a great place to start planning your overseas move.
 These experts can provide information, education and resources directly– including the Far Away Places Workshop and online tools to help you navigate the moving process or connect you with additional resources such as housing, transportation, child care or the school liaison officer.

 - Use Plan My Move: Military OneSource's online moving tool can help you make smoother work of an overseas permanent change of station.

 - Check out MilitaryINSTALLATIONS, an online directory of information about U.S. military installations worldwide.